REPORTING PROHIBITED CONDUCT AND INVESTIGATION PROCESS

 NEC encourages community members who have experienced any potential gender-based misconduct to inform the Title IX Coordinator, so that the Title IX Coordinator can provide information concerning supportive measures and available reporting options.

-NEC can address reports of violations of the Title IX Policy most completely when we are able to identify and communicate with the people reporting policy violations.
+NEC can address reports of violations of this Policy most completely when the Conservatory is able to identify and communicate with the people reporting policy violations.
 The benefits of direct reporting include a greater ability for NEC to follow-up on the information in the report and to provide resources, support, and options to those reporting.
 However, NEC also provides individuals with the option to submit an anonymous report to NEC’s Title IX Coordinator without disclosing their identity, identifying the Complainant (if different than the reporting party), Respondent, or requesting any action.
-Those wishing to submit a report anonymously may submit the Violations of Title IX and Gender-Based Misconduct Policies (available on NEC’s website here: https://necmusic.edu/student-care-and-concern) without personal identifying information.
+Those wishing to submit a report anonymously may submit the online form titled Violations of Title IX and Gender-Based Misconduct Policies (available on NEC’s website here: https://necmusic.edu/student-care-and-concern) without personal identifying information.
 Students and employees may also file an anonymous report through EthicsPoint, a third-party service party that permits the submitter to submit an anonymous report and to exchange anonymous messages with NEC.
 EthicsPoint can be accessed by students by logging into “My NEC” and navigating to the Security & Safety tab.
 For employees, EthicsPoint is accessed via the ADP website, available through the OneLogin webpage: https://necmusic.onelogin.com/portal.